SuitUp/Intent-Classifier/README.md

 A Multi-Label Intent Classifier for a given real world raw data-set.

-The Notebook is named "Intent_Classifier_final.ipny".
+The Notebook is named "Intent_Classifier_final.ipynb".

 The Notebook was created in the "Google Colab" setup.